toby-king/trust3.0-cms/src/posts/2024-digital-trust-crystal-ball.md

 I think that we need a public testing space, like a sandbox for these types of things.
 Technology used to ask for permission first before they deployed something and they were horribly embarrassed if it went wrong and that's gone out the window.

-#### Francois - Over-reliance on AI to solve mental health challanges
+#### Francois - Over-reliance on AI to solve mental health challenges

 One thing that worries me a lot about AI, and I would put it on level six, is using healthcare because we have a lack of specialists, especially in mental health, and people who are in a bad situation mentally will tend to use these kind of tools to reinsure themselves that they are not doing that bad.